ontologies for AI & ML

 LangGraph

-Timbr solves these challenges by connecting LangGraph directly to an intelligent semantic layer.
-With Timbr, LangGraph agents reason over data using reusable concepts, governed metrics, and ontology-defined relationships, so workflows stay reliable, explainable, and secure from step one to step done.
+Timbr solves these challenges by connecting LangGraph directly to SQL ontologies enabling agents to reason over data using reusable concepts, governed metrics, and semantic relationships, so workflows stay reliable, explainable, and secure from step one to step done.

 Timbr LangGraph SDK